-In this work, we set out to answer the following questions regarding the 20 free, open-source C/C++ libraries that support range queries:
+In this work, we examine the following questions for 20 free, open-source C/C++ libraries that support range queries:

 - 1) Which of the implementations are viable in HPC? - 2) How do these libraries compare in terms of build time, query time, and memory usage at different scales? - 3) Is there a single overall best solution? - 4) When should a brute force solution be used?